 Never post an article without images!
 And when adding an image to your post, edit the image first to make sure it contains alt attributes with the focus keyword.

 Step 6: Reduce, Re-Use, Re-Cycle

 Can you condense the points into an infographic?
 Video?
-Or Slideshow?
+Slideshow?
 Are there quotes and statistics you could turn into tweets?
-Do you have enough related posts to create something larger, like an E-Book?
+Do you have enough related posts to create something larger, like a guide or book?